 Light steps, filled with expectations, we made our way up the slopes.
 Hundreds of tourists and hundreds of smartphones in the air caught the view with the classic facade.
 The red windmill and its surroundings, didn’t disappoint us.

 Of course, it didn’t end there.
 More to see, more to discover.
-Along the narrow streets and closely spaced cafes, the artists around Place du Tertre2 sat with their easels, waiting for the object.
+Along the narrow streets, artists sat with their easels.
+They were around the closely spaced cafes.
+The artists at Place du Tertre2 waited for the object.

 Some wanted to be painted, and some could smell the food from nearby restaurants.
 We didn’t find Amelie3 either, but we didn’t expect that.
 She probably had other things to do that day ;)With new information and discoveries, we continued to move upwards.
 Nothing without the lock, as the key to where we were going.

 Along the railings on the grand staircase at the great cathedral, everything goes into a lock.
-With the Basilica of Sacré-Cœur de Montmartre behind us as a silhouette, we move our eyes along the view of the city.
+The Basilica of SacrĂ©-CĆur de Montmartre stands behind us as a silhouette.
+We move our eyes along the view of the city.
 High up, we stand, and on the horizon, the 210-metre (689 ft) Tour Maine-Montparnasse rises high from the landscape.

-Perhaps we stood at the highest point of the 18th arrondissement and looked at the road, searching for traces of where we had just walked to get to this place.
+Perhaps we stood at the highest point of the 18th arrondissement.
+We looked at the road, searching for traces of where we had just walked.
+That was how we got to this place.
 But that was just a parenthesis in the whole thing.

 There was not much left to see and discover that day.
-Back in the 9th arrondissement, covered with boulevards and a late dinner at a standard restaurant, we landed on the hotel balcony and caught the night lights of the city.
+Back in the 9th arrondissement, we walked along boulevards.
+After enjoying a late dinner at a standard restaurant, we landed on the hotel balcony.
+We caught the night lights of the city.

 © Björn Blomqvist 2024-06-16